device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 ### Enabling Affinity Groups

-Select Applications > Affinity Groups, and then select Configure at the right of the page.
+Select _Applications > Affinity Groups_, and then select Configure at the right of the page.

 ![](/assets/images/Web_732_5.png)